Donate to CRI

 Thus, a lack of funding can have a direct correlation to lower test scores.
 Yet lower test scores lead to a lack of funding.

 - Teachers are spending more as resources dwindle:

 "Teachers Spend $1.3 Billion Out of Pocket on Classroom Materials" (The Journal, July 2010)

 "NEA Supports Educator Tax Relief" (National Education Association)

 "Teachers Spend Own Money for Supplies" (ABC News)

 - Common Roots Initiative is a prime example of what can result from persistent involvement in educating youth.
-Five of six board members are graduates of Proviso East High School.
-All board members have obtained a college education and are working professionals, in fields ranging from teaching to law.
+Five of six original board members are graduates of Proviso East High School.
+All board members have obtained a college education and are professionals in fields ranging from technology to healthcare.

-- We use "Common Roots" in our name because we're friends with a desire to help in our community.
+- We use "Common Roots" in our name because we're friends with a desire to help our community.
 We have first-hand knowledge of the challenges in the local school systems.
-In 15 years, we saw that nothing had changed for students and teachers.
-We want to make an impact that will improve this situation.
+We want to make an impact that will improve the situation.